 - Add extra first aid items you may need to your basic first aid kit.

 - If you have a low white blood cell count, you’re at high risk of developing an infection.
 This makes it very important for you to have clean first aid supplies in your kit.
-Store them in a sealable storage bag, such as Ziploc®, to stay dry.
+Store them in a sealable storage bag, such as a Ziploc®, so they stay dry.

 - If you have any medical devices, such as a central venous catheter (CVC), drain, or ostomy, make sure you have extra dressings and supplies.

-- Include what you need to manage side effects of your chemotherapy or radiation treatment.
+- Include what you need to manage the side effects of your chemotherapy or radiation treatment.

-- If you’re receiving capecitabine (Xeloda®) or fluorouracil (5-FU), pack enough loperamide (Imodium®) for diarrhea or petroleum jelly (Vaseline®) or Bag Balm® if you have severe hand and foot syndrome.
+- If you’re receiving capecitabine (Xeloda®) or fluorouracil (5-FU), pack enough loperamide (Imodium®) for diarrhea (loose, watery stools).
+If you have severe hand and foot syndrome, pack petroleum jelly (Vaseline®) or Bag Balm®.

 - If you’re receiving radiation treatment and have dry mouth, include Biotene® mouthwash or other supplements that your doctor recommends.